Types of Yoga

 Yin: Yin yoga is a calm and slow form of yoga that focuses on the holding of poses for 3-5 minutes to achieve an extremely deep stretch of not just the muscles but also of the connective tissues.
 A typical yin yoga class won’t cycle through as many poses as a typical hatha or vinyasa class, but will focus on going deep within each pose, and the use of the breath to stay in the poses is an important part of these classes.
 You will leave this class feeling deeply relaxed and much more limber!

-Pre and Post Natal: As those of us who are mothers know, pregnancy and birthing alter the alignment of a woman’s body significantly.
-Our pre and post natal yoga classes will focus on engaging the pelvic floor and also on the abdominal muscles in post natal yoga specifically.
-We will have many modifications for poses and will ensure that you get the calmness and relaxation that you need.
+Prenatal: As those of us who are mothers know, pregnancy and birthing alter the alignment of a woman’s body significantly.
+Our prenatal yoga classes focus on calm and relaxation, and we have many modifications for poses and will ensure that you get the you time that you need.

 Teen Yoga: Our teen yoga classes will be open to students 13-18 years-old and will give teens a safe space to come and express themselves.
 Yoga can greatly increase self esteem and calmness in teenagers, and it is currently being rolled out as part of the curriculum in many places across the country for this very reason.
 It is great for secondary school athletes, as yoga is a complementary sport that both stretches and strengthens.
 It can also help with exam stress.
 Teen classes are very reasonably priced at £6 per class.

-Lunchtime classes: The lunchtime classes are slightly shorter 45 minute classes, to enable those in office jobs to have a workout and still have time to get back to their desks!
-They will both be hatha/vinyasa flow in style and will ensure that you've had a workout in the middle of your work day!
+Lunchtime classes: The lunchtime classes are slightly shorter 45 minute classes, to enable those in office jobs to have a practice and still have time to get back to their desks.
+They will be hatha/vinyasa flow in style and will ensure that you've had some you time to connect with your breath in the middle of your busy day!

 Restorative Yoga: This class is the most relaxing practice, using blankets, bolsters and blocks to support you in a few different postures for long periods of time.
 It ends with a guided mindfulness meditation and will leave you feeling supremely blissed out and ready for a good night's sleep!